 Figure 11.
-The spatial patterns of precipitation measured by (a) IMERG, (b) GSMaP, and (c) AIMERG, during Tthe typhoon, Chan-hom, is selected as an example for assessing the quality of the IMERG and

-AIMER, occurred in the typical period 0 a.m., - 11 a.m., July, 11, 2015, in Zhejiang Province.
-The background map used in this study was provided by Esri, USGS and NOAA (http://goto.arcgisonline.com/maps/World Terrain Base, last access: 17 January 2020).
+The spatial patterns of precipitation measured by (a) IMERG, (b) GSMaP, and (c) AIMERG, during the typhoon, Chan-hom, occurred in the typical period 0 a.m., - 11 a.m., July, 11, 2015, in Zhejiang Province.

 To quantitatively assess the performances of the AIMERG, GSMaP, and IMERG, they are also evaluated against the ground observations, during the typhoon, Chan-hom, occurred in the typical period 0 a.m., - 11 a.m., July, 11, 2015, in Zhejiang province (Fig. 12 a-c).
 From the statistics, not only the systematic bias of IMERG (around -50%) is significantly improved, with the bias of AIMERG around -10%, but also the random errors of IMERG (RMSE ~ 2.7 mm/hour, MAE ~ 1.5 mm/hour) are also reduced, compared with AIMERG (RMSE ~ 2.5 mm/hour, MAE ~ 1.4 mm/hour), which meant the calibrations using APHRODITE on IMERG improved the abilities of original IMERG product to more accurately estimate the quantitative precipitation volumes, especially in heavy rainfall events (Fig. 12 a and c).
 Meanwhile, AIMERG significantly overwhelms GSMaP in terms of both bias and random errors.
-For instance, GSMaP underestimates the precipitation (bias ~ -31%) twice as large as AIMERG (bias ~ -15%), and the random errors of GSMaP (MAE ~ 1.97 mm/hour, RMSE ~ 3.26 mm/hour) are also significantly larger than those of AIMERG (MAE ~ 1.44 mm/hour, RMSE ~ 2.50 mm/hour) (Fig. 12 b and c).
-Compared with the original IMERG, though the random errors of GSMaP are relatively larger, the bias of GSMaP (~ -31%) is significantly smaller than that of the original IMERG (~ -50%), which owes to the calibrations on the GSMaP at the daily scale (Fig. 12 a and b).
+For instance, GSMaP underestimates the precipitation (bias \sim -31%) twice as large as AIMERG (bias \sim -15%), and the random errors of GSMaP (MAE ~ 1.97 mm/hour, RMSE ~ 3.26 mm/hour) are also significantly larger than those of AIMERG (MAE ~ 1.44 mm/hour, RMSE ~ 2.50 mm/hour) (Fig. 12 b and c).
+Compared with the original IMERG, though the random errors of GSMaP are relatively larger, the bias of GSMaP (\sim -31%) is significantly smaller than that of the original IMERG (\sim -50%), which owes to the calibrations on the GSMaP at the daily scale (Fig. 12 a and b).
 In future, we also encourage researchers to comprehensively evaluate and compare the AIMERG with other high resolution precipitation products at various spatio-temporal scales.